-- 53. Practitioners must urgently seek the views of a probation officer or risk offender manager if they become aware that a registered sex offender is in contact with a child.
+- 55. Practitioners must urgently seek the views of a probation officer or risk offender manager if they become aware that a registered sex offender is in contact with a child.
 If there has been a conviction for a sexual offence such as rape, the risk of harm to a child of contact with an adult who has been convicted of such a sexual offence, must be considered to be significant and harmful.
-All available evidence should be obtained and scrutinised, including reports and risk assessments from other professionals such as the Probation service and sentencing remarks from the criminal court. - 54.
-In considering recommendations for family time when the applicant or respondent is a registered sex offender, practitioners must consider that the adult or adults concerned present a risk of significant harm to the child, connected children and the main carers.
-The advice to the court should clearly set out an analysis of the risk of harm to the child and how this affects the advice regarding contact and/or live with arrangements, including any action that should be taken to protect the child/ren and their main carer from harm or risk of further harm
+All available evidence should be obtained and scrutinised, including reports and risk assessments from other professionals such as the Probation service and sentencing remarks from the criminal court. - 56.
+In considering recommendations for family time when there has been a report of a sexual offence, practitioners must assess the child's safety and welfare, grounding this in an understanding of the offender's attitudes and behaviour, and a deep understanding of the child's experience and vulnerability.
+While assessments and recommendations for interim and final orders are informed by the professional judgement of the practitioner, they must be informed and tested by applying the following starting points in relation to what is known at the time: